BlockchainCommons/GordianQRTool-iOS/README.md

 ## Status - Late Alpha

 **Gordian QRTool** is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

+## Installation Instructions

+Please join our Testflight [here](https://testflight.apple.com/join/X7Ri4nPp).
+Please share any crash reports or bugs, if you want a feature added please raise an issue.

 ## Origin, Authors, Copyright & Licenses